chp-legacy/chainpoint-services/node-lib/lib/models/README.md

 ## Proof State Models Configuration
 Configuration parameters will be stored in environment variables.
-Environment variables can be overridden throught the use of a .env file.
+Environment variables can be overridden through the use of a .env file.

 The following are the descriptions of the configuration parameters: